brainlife/brainlife.github.io/_pages/team.md

             <span class="title">Research Scientist</span>
         </td>
         <td width="60%">
-Sandra earned her Bachelor’s degree in Neurolinguistics, Master’s degree in Clinical Neuropsychology, and PhD degree in Cognitive and Perceptual Neuroscience from the University of Groningen, The Netherlands.
-The aim of her doctoral project was to unravel mechanisms of neurodegeneration and neuroplasticity in patients with glaucoma using diffusion weighted MRI.
-As a postdoctoral fellow in the Simonyan lab, her current work focuses on brain structural networks in focal dystonias, such as spasmodic dysphonia and writer's cramp.
-Sandra is motivated to pursue an academic career and use neuroimaging to understand the etiology and diagnosis of neurological disorders.
+Sandra is Postdoctoral Researcher in the Pestilli laboratory.
+She holds a B.A. in Neurolinguistics, an M.A. in Clinical Neuropsychology, and a Ph.D. in Cognitive and Perceptual Neuroscience from the University of Groningen.
+Before joining the team Sandra worked as Postdoctoral fellow at Massachusetts Medical General Hospital and Harvard Medical School.
+Sandra is motivated to pursue an academic career and use neuroimaging to understand the etiology and advance methods to improve the diagnose of vision and neurological disorders.
         </td>
     </tr>
     <tr>
         <td width="40%" class="contact">
             <img src="images/avatar/giulia3.png"><br>
             <a href="https://github.com/giulia-berto">Giulia Bertò</a><br>
-            <span class="title">Research Scientist</span><br>
-            <span class="location">FBK, University of Trento</span><br>
+            <span class="title">Data and Application Engineer</span><br>
         </td>
         <td width="60%">
-        Giulia has recently obtained a PhD from the University of Trento, Italy, focused on Machine Learning methods for Neuroscience, in particular for white matter bundle segmentation.
-Her research mainly regards neuroimaging data analysis for brain connectivity characterization.
-She is devoted to open science and has been contributing to the brainlife.io project by developing apps and workflows for diffusion MRI data analysis.
-Besides science and technology, Giulia enjoys hiking in the mountains, traveling, and cooking.
+        Giulia is a Data and Application Engineer.
+She holds a Ph.D. from the University of Trento.
+Her work focuses on the application of Machine Learning methods to Neuroscience data.
+She is devoted to Open Science and contributes to brainlife.io by developing Apps for diffusion MRI data analysis.
+Giulia enjoys hiking, traveling, and cooking.
         </td>
     </tr>
     <tr>
         <td width="40%" class="contact">
             <img src="images/avatar/david.jpg"><br>
             <a href="davhunt@iu.edu">David Hunt</a><br>
-            <span class="title">Nueroscience Gradate</span><br>
-            <span class="location">Indiana University</span><br>
+            <span class="title">Research Assistant</span><br>
         </td>
         <td width="60%">
-            David is an IU neuroscience and mathematics graduate whose interests include vision science and visual-field mapping, fMRI, white matter, and programming.
-He has been helping to develop apps for Brainlife since late 2018 and enjoys coding, learning and experiencing new things, as well as playing with his dog and taking naps, and he hopes to pursue a PhD in neuroscience.
+            David holds a B.A. in Neuroscience and Mathematics from Indiana University.
+He has developed brainlife.io Apps that allow processing of functional neuroimaging data with application to vision science.
+He enjoys coding, learning new things, playing with his dog, and taking naps.
+He plans to pursue a Ph.D. in Neuroscience.
         </td>
     </tr>
     </table>